daraghbyrne/marsstudio/index.md

 ---

-# NASA projects our putting a human presence on mars by 2050.
+# NASA projects our putting a human presence on mars by 2030.

 ![Mars]({{ site.baseurl }}/public/images/mars.jpg)
 <br />

-Two spring courses will explore going to Mars from complementary perspectives
+Two spring courses at Carnegie Mellon will explore going to Mars from complementary perspectives

 * ['Building an Atmosphere']() will lead students in an architectural, structural and material exploration of Mars habitats.